 Pregnant or recently pregnant individuals are at a higher risk of severe illness and death from COVID-19 than nonpregnant individuals (see Special Considerations During Pregnancy and After Delivery).
 Although the data on pregnancy and maternal outcomes in individuals who have COVID-19 and HIV are limited, a prospective meta-analysis demonstrated that pregnant individuals with COVID-19 and HIV had a 67% greater risk of being admitted to the intensive care unit and a 72% greater risk of needing critical care.
-An observational study from Botswana found that offspring who were exposed to both HIV and SARS-CoV-2 had a high prevalence of adverse birth outcomes.
+42 An observational study from Botswana found that offspring who were exposed to both HIV and SARS-CoV-2 had a high prevalence of adverse birth outcomes.
+43

 Given the severity of COVID-19 in pregnant or recently pregnant individuals, COVID-19 vaccines should be offered to all pregnant and lactating individuals and to those who are planning to become pregnant, including those who are also living with HIV.
 Pregnant individuals with HIV who have COVID-19 should be triaged, managed, and treated the same way as pregnant individuals without HIV.
 Clinicians should consider any additional comorbidities when assessing the risk of severe COVID-19 in these patients.
-See Pregnant individuals without HIV. clinicians should consider any additional comorbidities when assessing the risk of severe COVID-19 in these patients.
 See Pregnancy, Lactation, and COVID-19 Therapeutics for information regarding the therapies recommended for the treatment of COVID-19.